 The music faltered, and she looked frantically to the side but kept going.

-It skipped one beat too many, and a look of panic on her face could be seen from the back row.
+It skipped one beat too many, and a look of fear on her face could be seen from the back row.

 We all shifted nervously in our seats, getting ready to start belting out “Part of Your World” in a chorus if the 12 year old girl on stage stopped singing completely.